Notice - MARK EDWARD VALENTINE, File No. 2022-7

 Ontario Securities Commission

 TORONTO, Oct.
-4, 2023 /CNW/ - Take notice of the following merits hearing date changes in the above-named matter:

-- the hearing on October 5, 2023 will not proceed as scheduled; and
+10, 2023 /CNW/ - Take notice that the merits hearing in the above-named matter scheduled to be heard on October 11, 2023 will not proceed as scheduled.

 Registrar, Governance & Tribunal Secretariat